 3. Trading Hardware

 Internet facilities in many African countries do not work optimally.
-Internet downtimes, slow internet speeds in public cafes and cyber crime are a real problem.
+Internet downtimes, slow internet speeds in public cafes, and cybercrime are real problems.
 Power outages are another issue.
-As a binary options trader, you need to have internet which is fast, responsive and secure.
+As a binary options trader, you need to have internet which is fast, responsive, and secure.
 You do not want to make all those profits and then have some hacker steal it all by hacking into your account and making away with all your identity information and money.
 As a result, African binary options traders must invest in the following:

-– A generator to generate electricity for charging of smartphones, laptops and tablet devices and also to power them when there are power outages.
+– A generator to generate electricity for charging smartphones, laptops, and tablet devices and also to power them when there are power outages.

 – Samsung’s solar powered-laptop is a device you will never regret owning.